cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 within your `cypress/integration` folder.

 To start writing tests for your app, create a new file like `app_spec.js` within your `cypress/integration` folder.
-Refresh your tests list in the Cypress Test Runner and your new file should have appeared in the list.
+Refresh your tests list in the Cypress App and your new file should have appeared in the list.

 ### Fixture Files